leonemma/NBA-stats-1996-2021/README.md

 ### 7. Consistent All-Star Level Players
 - **Question:** How many NBA players performed at an All-Star level consistently?
 ### 8. Most Dominant Players
-- **Question:** Who /were/are the most dominant players in the last 25 years?
+- **Question:** Who were/are the most dominant players in the last 25 years?
 ### 9. Best Playmakers and Scorers
 - **Question:** Who were/are the best playmakers and scorers in the last 25 years?
 ### 10. Highest Shooting Performance
-- **Question:** Which NBA players had/have the highest true shooting season?
+- **Question:** Which NBA players had/have the highest true shooting percentage in their career?
 ### 11. Most Impactful Players
 - **Question:** Which players had/have the most impactful contributions to their teams?